 2. Post War: A History of Europe Since 1945 by Tony Judt

-It’s a long and I’m not recommending it to most people…
+It’s long, and I’m not recommending it to most people…

 Because it describes how rapidly society and technology changed in the 1960s and 1970s…

 And understanding these changes help us make a lot more sense of the world we live in today.

 The rise of television was predicted to mean the death of cinema.
 Instead, it evolved into its own distinct medium.
 And, one of the most interesting things about the rise of TV is that it led to a much stronger sense of national identity.

 Why?
 Because until then, you had all of these people living in isolated towns, or on farms, etc. As such, they identified more with their local neighbors or family than with “the state” at large.

 But when television began reaching everyone’s home, this changed.
 People were suddenly bombarded by these programs that all promoted a similar concept of what it means to be French, or German, or Italian, etc.

 So television increased cultural cohesion and decreased isolation…